Connecting with Diverse Communities

 The effect this will have on nonprofit fundraising – and all aspects of our lives – is evolving.
 Increased understanding and communication skills would certainly be beneficial to those seeking improved relationships with diverse communities, as well as charitable support for our many nonprofit endeavors.

-In regard to Hispanic audiences, which are an influential sector of our Texas population, I wanted to share a link to a website that provides a wide range of helpful information about Hispanic audiences in the U.S.: National Association of Hispanic Publications.
+In regard to Hispanic audiences, a very influential sector of the Texas population, I wanted to share a link to a website that provides a wide range of helpful information about Hispanic audiences in the U.S.: National Association of Hispanic Publications.
 In addition, Hispanic Trending notes something very important,

 “You need to always remember that this country is made out of immigrants-both voluntary and involuntary (that is, those brought over by the slave trade).
 The only people indigenous to the US are Native Americans (there is even an argument to be made about that), which now comprise less than one percent of the total population.”